 Sexual misconduct is any unwanted action carried out through sexual means or by targeting sexuality.
 Sexual misconduct can affect and involve people of all genders and sexual identities and can occur in any type of relationship (e.g., romantic relationships, family relationships, friendships, casual acquaintances or strangers).

-The College of New Caledonia is committed to creating and maintaining a healthy campus community characterized by mutual respect and safety.
-We understand that survivors of sexual violence or misconduct deserve support and knowledge of all of the options available to them, including those that fall under CNC’s Sexual Misconduct Policy.
+At CNC, we want to create a healthy campus community characterized by mutual respect and safety.
+We believe that survivors of sexual misconduct deserve support and knowledge of all of the options available to them, including those that fall under CNC’s Sexual Misconduct Policy.

 Click here to read CNC’s Sexual Misconduct Policy and Procedures.